holaphil/garbarnation-aab73/content/pages/blog/unwritten-rules-of-tipping.md

     background_image_repeat: no-repeat
     type: blog_feed_section
 seo:
-  title: The Bar Fridge – Your Essential Guide
+  title: The unwritten rules of tipping
   description: >-
     Having a beer and wine fridge is not really an option for your GarBar, it’s a necessity.
 Here are a few things to consider before you make that final